Jakko Jakszyk: Solo artist, art rock journeyman, and radio documentarian (1994–1999)

 Following Level 42's disbandment, Jakszyk joined three former members of Japan – Richard Barbieri, Mick Karn and Steve Jansen – who were considering forming another band following the disintegration of their post-Japan project Rain Tree Crow and the end of their work in the No-Man live band.
 The musical combination of the four players worked well and led to a lasting musical friendship, but did not result in a full-time band project.
-Instead, Jakko resumed his solo career.
+Instead, Jakszyk resumed his solo career.
 Signing a new record deal with the progressive/art rock label Resurgence, he released the Kingdom of Dust EP in 1994.
 All four of the EP tracks came from his work with Jansen, Barbieri, and Karn.

 In 1995, Jakszyk released a solo album, Mustard Gas and Roses, on Resurgence, featuring a mixture of sharp, intelligent pop songs and progressive/art rock instrumentals.
 The album featured further contributions from Karn and Jansen, as well as from Sam Brown, BJ Cole and Jakko's Dizrhythmia colleagues Danny Thompson and Gavin Harrison.
-In 1996, Resurgence released a Jakko compilation album called Are My Ears on Wrong? – which compiled material from Jakko's second and third solo albums (the ones which had been shelved by Stiff and MDM during the mid -1980s).
+In 1996, Resurgence released a Jakszyk compilation album called Are My Ears on Wrong? – which compiled material from Jakszyk's second and third solo albums (the ones which had been shelved by Stiff and MDM during the mid -1980s).

 Since 1991, Jakszyk had been sketching out plans for an autobiographical radio piece called The Road to Ballina, a mixed music-and-spoken word project exploring his own family history and his bittersweet search for his birth mother.
 In 1995 this went into production.
 In addition to Jakszyk's own account of growing up as an adoptee, the work included extensive contributions from both of his adoptive parents relating to their often harrowing wartime experience in Europe as refugees and conscripts and as people under occupation.
 Several of the recordings were conceptually arranged (including specially made recordings of Norbert Jakszyk recorded in Auschwitz-Birkenau) while the music tracks featured Gavin Harrison and two of Jakszyk's former Level 42 colleagues, Mark King and Gary Barnacle.